tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 ## Engineering workstation file system

-An engineering workstation's file system is a rich source of forensic artefacts.
-Temporary files, cache files, backup copies, deleted files (recoverable from Slack space if the drive has not been wiped), and recent-files lists all provide evidence of what activity occurred.
+The workstation's file system holds more than the tools do.
+Temporary files, cache files, backup copies, deleted files (recoverable from slack space if the drive has not been wiped), and recent-files lists all provide evidence of what activity occurred.

 Normal file-system activity shows project files in expected locations (a projects directory organised by customer or by